-During 2017, the Company's services generated \$11.4 billion of revenue and served three primary lines of business: merchandise, coal and intermodal.
+During 2018, the Company's services generated \$12.3 billion of revenue and served three primary lines of business: merchandise, coal and intermodal.

-- The merchandise business shipped 2.7 million carloads and generated 62 percent of revenue and 42 percent of volume in 2017.
-The Company's merchandise business is comprised of shipments in the following diverse markets: chemicals, automotive, agricultural and food products, minerals, fertilizers, forest products, and metals and equipment. - The coal business shipped about 855 thousand carloads and accounted for 18 percent of revenue and 13 percent of volume in 2017.
+- The merchandise business shipped 2.7 million carloads (41 percent of volume) and generated 61 percent of revenue in 2018.
+The Company's merchandise business is comprised of shipments in the following diverse markets: chemicals, automotive, agricultural and food products, minerals, fertilizers, forest products, and metals and equipment. - The coal business shipped 887 thousand carloads (14 percent of volume) and generated 18 percent of revenue in 2018.
 The Company transports domestic coal, coke and iron ore to electricity-generating power plants, steel manufacturers and industrial plants as well as export coal to deep-water port facilities.
-Roughly one-third of export coal and the majority of the domestic coal that the Company transports is used for generating electricity. - The intermodal business accounted for 16 percent of revenue and 44 percent of volume in 2017.
+Roughly one-third of export coal and the majority of the domestic coal that the Company transports is used for generating electricity. - The intermodal business shipped 2.9 million units (45 percent of volume) and generated 16 percent of revenue in 2018.
 The intermodal business combines the superior economics of rail transportation with the short-haul flexibility of trucks and offers a cost advantage over long-haul trucking.
-Through a network of more than 40 terminals, the intermodal business serves all major markets east of the Mississippi River and transports mainly manufactured consumer goods in containers, providing customers with trucklike service for longer shipments.
+Through a network of more than 30 terminals, the intermodal business serves all major markets east of the Mississippi River and transports mainly manufactured consumer goods in containers, providing customers with truck-like service for longer shipments.

-Other revenue accounted for 4 percent of the Company's total revenue in 2017.
+Other revenue accounted for 5 percent of the Company's total revenue in 2018.
 This revenue category includes revenue from regional subsidiary railroads, demurrage, revenue for customer volume commitments not met, switching, other incidental charges and adjustments to revenue reserves.
 Revenue from regional railroads includes shipments by railroads that the Company does not directly operate.
 Demurrage represents charges assessed when freight cars or other equipment are held beyond a specified period of time.
 Switching revenue is primarily generated when CSXT switches cars for a customer or another railroad.